Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 UNEVOC will update this online repository of TVET toolkits annually.
 If you are interested in submitting a toolkit to be added to this online repository, please use the link below.

-TARGET GROUP(S): Curriculum developers, Researchers, Teachers/trainers
+TARGET GROUP(S): Curriculum Developers, Policy makers, Training providers, Researchers, Teachers/trainers

 GEOGRAPHIC AREA(S): Global